iKetsui/pomodoro-GUI/README.md

 TODO; - a todo list to track it (will add more later)-

--[important]: turn the program from SECs to MINs.- DONE
+DONE- [important]: turn the program from SECs to MINs.-

 [important]: add parameter for the MIN.

 [important]: add modern themes.

-[important]: add getopt
+DONE- [important]: add getopt

+[important]: saparate and orginize files for both WIN and linux versions
 [effect]: add cast light linked to the mouse coordinates